Jihanger-997/utopian_orbit_blog/about.markdown

 Hello, you can call me 'Jihanger', but I also go by the handle 'Psych8tic'.
 The number 8 is something that caught my attention during my delusions when I realized I had to create Utopian Orbit, if flipped sideways, it means infinity, and seen from a broader perspective, everything is infinite.

-My mothership is the eighth one, and we're here to help.
+Mothership 8's missionary is looking for the Twenty-Fours.
+We're here to help.

 <h1>Who is Jihanger/Psych8tic?</h1>